Presentation Tips

 Ask yourself: what does my audience need to understand first before the next point makes sense?

-Sometimes you need to establish a problem before introducing a solution.
-Sometimes you need context before data.
-Sometimes you need a story before your argument.
+In some talks you establish a problem before the solution.
+In others, context comes before data.
+A story might set up your argument.

 Step 5: Add Your Opening and Closing